CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 ##Introduction

-Taskell is a simple software for users to keep track of their daily tasks.
-This software thus would help users to manage their busy schedule.
+Taskell is a simple software for users to keep track of their daily tasks and manage their busy schedule.
+This guide will help you understand the design and implementation of Taskell.

-This guide describes the design and implementation of Taskell.
-This will help you understand how Taskell works so that you can join our team in assisting for the development of this software.

 ## Setting Up